NowickiLukasz/bike-styles/README.md

     - Sign Up Page
         - This section allows the user to get in touch with, and allows the user to select the types of bikes they are intersted in.
 This will allow the page in the future to be updated with more requested styles of bikes.
+    - Footer
+        - This section allows the user to go onto social media platforms to get in touch, or to look at news updates.
+        Links provided are for: Facebook, Twitter and Instagram.